How to Start a Dog Boarding Business

 Find a Facility

 It may be necessary to build a facility from scratch if an existing kennel (or similar business) is not available for purchase.
-Location can be a key factor, as proximity to an airport or densely populated area will bring a greater volume of business.
+Location can be a key factor, like proximity to an airport or densely populated area will bring a greater volume of business.

 Kennel facilities generally include a mix of cages, runs, and large play areas where the dogs may interact and exercise.
 Splash pools and agility courses are becoming popular features.
 Kennel facilities are expected to be heated and air-conditioned to maintain a comfortable temperature, and enclosures must be continually cleaned.
 Some high-end boarding facilities offer small “suites” with human beds, televisions, and live streaming webcams so owners can check on their animals while traveling.